FastComments/fastcomments-blog/src/content/(1-22-2021) Pinning Comments with FastComments.md

 Whenever a comment is pinned, or unpinned, that update is sent to all viewers of the comment thread.

-However, when a comment's pin state changes, the comment thread is not immediately resorted.
-During our testing we found this experience to be very jarring, so pinned comments will only affect the sort order on page load.
+When a comment's pin state changes, the comment is immediately moved for the person pinning the comment and anybody viewing the comment thread.
+If a user disconnects, followed by a comment being pinned, the comment will be pinned and moved for that user upon reconnecting.

 #### Performance